1. Overview

 It should only take a few moments to provision and connect to Cloud Shell.

-This virtual machine is loaded with all the development tools you need.
-It offers a persistent 5GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
-Much, if not all, of your work in this codelab can be done with simply a browser or your Chromebook.
+This virtual machine is loaded with all the development tools needed.
+It offers a persistent 5 GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
+Much, if not all, of your work in this codelab can be done with a browser.

-Once connected to Cloud Shell, you should see that you are already authenticated and that the project is already set to your project ID.
+Once connected to Cloud Shell, you should see that you are authenticated and that the project is set to your project ID.

 - Run the following command in Cloud Shell to confirm that you are authenticated: